 Artificial intelligence (AI) is beginning to be widely adopted in the payments and electronic money sector.
 It is poised to drive significant innovation and efficiency; however, it is a disruptive technology.
-It introduces novel risks that need to be managed at both a strategic and operational level.
-For financial institutions, finding, understanding and mitigating AI-related risks is a regulatory requirement and important for maintaining customer trust.
+It introduces novel risks that must be managed at both strategic and operational levels.
+For financial institutions, finding, understanding and mitigating AI-related risks is a regulatory requirement and essential for maintaining customer trust.

 Understanding these emerging AI risks requires looking first at the strategic forces shaping adoption – both the maturity of AI as a technology and the broader economic conditions influencing its supply.